3-Minute Nutshell: What Is Predictive Analytics?

 What Is Predictive Analytics?

-Of course, regular “data analyticsAnalytics is a business practice that uses descriptive and visualization techniques to gain insight into data; those insights can then be used to guide business… More,” aka “business analyticsBusiness analytics is the use of data about a business’s past activities, performance, or transactions to drive analyses that yield practical, useful insights for the… More,” also looks for patterns in historical data.
+Of course, regular “data analytics,” aka “business analytics,” also looks for patterns in historical data.
 You might look at data on customer transactions to find out which products were most popular in a certain season last year.
 You could also determine what level of customer activity correlated with churn in the past.

 Those are definitely meaningful patterns in data.
 But while finding patterns that existed in the past might be helpful in some ways, those same patterns might not hold true for the future.
 These simple connections in customer behavior in 2021 may not hold true for brand-new customers in 2022.